 Wellbeing at Galen

 There may be times when you and your family have an issue that is impacting on your schooling which needs sensitive and confidential attention.
 It might be a health, family or personal problem.
-Either way, at Galen College we have Wellbeing Counsellors who can provide professional support to you.
-This can be an alternative to the Homeroom teacher or Year Level Coordinator (who would generally be the people you first approach about school concerns).
+Either way, at Galen we have Wellbeing Counsellors who can provide professional support to you.
+This can be an alternative to the Homeroom teacher or Wellbeing Leader (PWL) and a Learning Leader (LL) (who would generally be the people you first approach about school concerns).

 Exploring the issue with one of us might help you to find the right solution to your situation.
-We can confidentially chat in the privacy of our wellbeing room (near the main office area).
+We can confidentially chat in the privacy of our wellbeing rooms in the Wellbeing Centre.
 We can support you and your family in a variety of ways including making an appointment with other community services that specialise in your particular area of concern.
 Please remember, we welcome you and your family to our school.
 We care about you and there is always someone here at Galen to provide you with wellbeing support.